Lie (Kizz Daniel song)

 "Lie" is a song by Nigerian singer Kizz Daniel.
 It was released on 6 August 2021 through Flyboy I.N.C and Empire Distribution as the only single from his first EP Barnabas.
 The afro pop single was produced by Philkeyz with co-production from Ayzed, Blaisebeatz, Vtek and Miki.

 Background

-"Lie" was first previewed in an Instagram post posted by Ayzed of two men and women dancing to the song playing in the background.
+In July 2021, Kizz Daniel's brother and manager, Uthy, announced the song's release in an Instagram post.
+"Lie" was previewed, also on Instagram, in a post posted by Ayzed, one of the song's producers, of two men and women dancing to the song playing in the background.

 Composition and lyrics

 "Lie" is a mid-tempo Afrobeat track produced by Philkeyz, Ayzed, Blaisebeatz, Vtek, and Miki, featuring rhythmic Afro-soul synths and emotive chord progressions.
 It opens with an almost a cappella rendition of the Pidgin line, "Everybody know say, omo me I no dey lie."
 The song, blending English and Pidgin, features Kizz Daniel conveying his commitment to honesty and genuine affection for his love interest.

 Additionally, the lyrics incorporate themes of body positivity, notably in the line, "Girl, I don't really care about your body type/what really matter na your vibe" in the first verse, which emphasizes the importance of personality and connection over physical appearance.
 Kizz Daniel explained that the inspiration for "Lie" came from a personal experience, saying, "I wrote this song to express my feelings at the time.
 I wanted her to know that my love was genuine and my intentions were nothing but good."